-1. In the framework of the European cooperation, as provided for in Chapter VII of Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation or GDPR), the Supervisory Authority of Brandenburg (Germany) submitted to the National Data Protection Commission (hereinafter: "the CNPD") a complaint (national reference of the concerned authority: 136/18/1372) via IMI in accordance with Article 56 procedure - 58963.

-2. The complaint was lodged against the controller , (hereafter "who has its main establishment in Luxembourg j.
-Under Article 56 GDPR, the CNPD is therefore competent to act as the leasupervisory authority. d ·

-- 3. The original IMI claim stated the following: - "Data subject alleges that delays both requests and makes access dependent on burdensome conditions." - 4.
+- In the framework of the European cooperation, as provided for in Chapter VII of Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation or GDPR), the Supervisory Authority of Brandenburg (Germany) submitted to the National Data Protection Commission (hereinafter: "the CNPD") a complaint (national reference of the concerned authority: 136/20/2279) via IMI in accordance with Article 61 procedure - 296775. - The complaint was lodged against the controller (hereafter who has its main establishment in Luxembourg.
+Under Article 56 GDPR, the CNPD is therefore competent to act as the lead supervisory authority. - 3.
+The original IMI claim stated the following: - "The complainant contacted several times and requested the right of access whether or not personal data concerning him are being processed.
+Each time he was passed on another way to contact didn't give access to the requested data." - 4.
 In essence, the complainant asks the CNPD to order the controller to comply with the complainant's access request.